Kelly Oubre Jr. hits career-high 40 as Warriors bury Mavs

 After they had used 18-for-36 shooting on 3-pointers to stay close well into the third period, the Mavericks made only two of their last 15 attempts, allowing Golden State to pull away.

 Golden State's big push came after a Porzingis hoop had tied the game at 89 in the sixth minute of the third quarter.
-Curry then contributed six points to a 21-6 flurry that opened a 110-95 lead in the final minute of the period.
+Curry then contributed six points to a 21-6 flurry that opened a 110-95 lead with 1:39 left in the final period.

 Andrew Wiggins finished with 18 points, Juan Toscano-Anderson 14 and Draymond Green 11 to complement six rebounds and a game-high 15 assists for the Warriors, whose entire starting five scored in double figures.